Relationship Therapy

 Initial Consultation (All Parties)

 We start with a joint session where all parties attend.
-This is an opportunity to talk through what has brought you to counselling, your current concerns, and what you are hoping to achieve.
+This is an opportunity to talk through what has brought you to therapy, your current concerns, and what you are hoping to achieve.
 It helps set the direction and allows us to begin understanding your unique dynamic.

 2